mwfd541/nba/README.md

 ## Notes on strategy

 Finding the right metric or energy is tricky.
-RMSE may nail most of the predictions but if one is well over-estimated and you include that guy in your lineup and your lineup is ruined.
+RMSE may nail most of the predictions but if one is well over-estimated and you include that guy in your lineup,  your lineup is ruined.